Diabetes Diet and Food Tips

 Researchers believe that the key to weight control lies in reducing the amount of refined carbohydrates (“white” or “fire” foods) in your diet.
 Instead, focus on low GI or “coal” foods which keep you feeling fuller much longer.
 Low-glycemic foods take longer to digest so sugar is absorbed more slowly into the bloodstream.
 As a result you’re less likely to experience a spike in your blood sugar level, you’ll remain sated for longer, and are less likely to overeat.

-- Avoid processed foods like baked goods, sugary desserts, and packaged cereal and opt instead for steel cut oats, beans, fat-free yogurt, dark green leafy vegetables, and whole grains.
+- Avoid processed foods like baked goods, sugary desserts, and packaged cereal and opt instead for steel cut oats, beans, fat-free low-sugar yogurt, dark green leafy vegetables, and whole grains.

 - Eat whole fresh fruit instead of fruit juice—squeezing fruit releases more sugar so a whole orange has a lower GI than a glass of juice.